Google Sheets - Authorization

 NOTE: This value can also be found either be found under "client_email" in the Service Account JSON.

-Now you can start using any of our Blueprints with that sheet!
+- Now you can start using any of our Templates with that sheet!

 INFO: Pro Tip Want to access multiple Google Sheets files with the same credentials?
 You can also share Google Drive folders with the Service Account Email, causing every file in that folder to be accessible.